 Contact our labs to learn more about the tests we routinely run for our customers.

 The photos below exemplify the benefit of antimicrobial additives for plastics.
 Under the right conditions, mold and mildew can flourish on untreated vinyl by using the polymer as a food source.

 By adding antimicrobial additives for polymers during the manufacturing process, the vinyl becomes resistant to microbial growth.
 This maintains esthetic appeal and tensile strength while increasing the end-use life of the PVC product.

 Both vinyl samples were tested using the ASTM G21.

-Want to see more photos?
-Visit our photo gallery now!
+Want to see more comparison photos?
+Visit our antimicrobial photo gallery.

 For more information about Ultra-Fresh antimicrobial additives for polymers, please contact us!